 Resolving a Paradox: Retail Trades Positively Predict Returns but are Not Profitable

-Retail order imbalance positively predicts returns, but in aggregate retail investor trades lose money.
+Retail order imbalance positively predicts returns, but on average retail investor trades lose money.
 Why?
-Order imbalance tests equally weight stocks, but retail purchases concentrate in stocks that subsequently underperform.
-Long-short strategies based on extreme quintiles of retail order imbalance earn annualized returns of -15.3% among stocks with heavy retail trading but earn 6.76% among other stocks.
+Order imbalance tests equally weight stocks, but retail purchases concentrate in attention-grabbing stocks that subsequently underperform.
+Long-short strategies based on extreme quintiles of retail order imbalance earn dismal annualized returns of -15.3% among stocks with heavy retail trading but earn 6.8% among other stocks.
 Our results reconcile the literatures on the performance of retail investors, the predictive content of retail order imbalance, and attention-induced trading and returns.
-We also find evidence that trades by retail investors with less knowledge, experience, and wealth are more likely to underperform.
+Smaller retail trades concentrate more in attention-grabbing stocks and perform worse.

 Keywords: Individual Investors, Attention, Retail Trading, Return Predictability, Order Imbalance